-The regime switching models have a long history in economics, dating back to Goldfeld and Quandt (1973) and Hamilton (1989).
-Evans (1991)'s model may be regarded as a regime switching model with two regimes.
-One regime corresponds to bubble expansion whereas the other regime corresponds to bubble collapse.
-The collapse is sudden and takes place within a single period.
-After the bubble collapses, a new bubble starts to emerge.
-The collapse of the bubble is determined by an independent Bernoulli trial.
-Another regime switching model was proposed by Funke, Hall and Sola (1994) and Hall, Psaradakis and Sola (1999).
-In this model, two regimes have been used: one regime has a unit root and the market is efficient, whereas the other regime has a rational bubble and hence has an explosive root.
-More recently, Shi (2013) extends the model in Hall, Psaradakis and Sola (1999) to allow for heteroskedasticity.
-Shi and Song (2014) proposed to use an infinite hidden Markov model, which allows for infinite number of regimes, to detect, date stamp, and estimate speculative bubbles.
+Regime switching models have a long history in economics, dating back to Godfeld and Quandt (1973) and Hamilton (1989).
+Evans (1991) model may be regarded as a regime switching model with two regimes.
+One regime corresponds to bubble expansion modelled by an explosive AR model whereas the other regime corresponds to bubble collapse.
+This collapse is sudden, takes place within a single period and is determined by an independent Bernoulli trial.
+After the bubble has collapsed, a new bubble starts emerging.
+Another regime switching model was proposed by Funke et al. (1994) and Hall et al. (1999).
+In this model, two regimes have been used: one regime has a unit root and the market is efficient, whereas the other regime has a bubble and hence has an explosive root.
+More recently, Shi (2013) extends the model in Hall et al. (1999) to allow for heteroskedasticity.
+Shi and Song (2015) proposed to use an infinite hidden Markov model, which allows for an infinite number of regimes to detect, date stamp and estimate speculative bubbles.